abulka/relationship-manager/README.md

 python -m unittest discover -p 'test*' -v tests
 ```

-### C# and Java tests
+See below on information on running the C# and Java tests.

-Open the projects and run the tests from your IDE.

-## Appendix: Installing into a new virtual environment
+## Appendix: Installing Python into a new virtual environment

 Either use `pipenv` to manage a new virtual environment or use Python's built in `venv`: